WHAT ARE NEWLY QUALIFIED NANNIES?

 - Norland requires NQNs to complete compulsory documentation such as a nanny diary, learning journals, weekly plans and menu plans throughout the year.

-- Families will be asked to support the NQN throughout the year in what will be their first full-time post as a nanny and allow a NQN lecturer from Norland to visit the NQN in their post at least once during the tenure.
+- Families will be asked to support the NQN throughout the year in what will be their first full-time post as a nanny and allow an NQN Consultant from Norland to visit the NQN in their post at least once during the tenure.

 - Families will be expected to complete appraisals with their NQN at 4, 8 and 12 months, reminders and templates will be provided.